r4d6/Citadel-Wiki/citadel-wiki/main/guides/guide_organs.md

 * A non-functional appendix will burst, causing toxin damage until the organ is removed.
 Life-threatening!
 * A damaged heart will increase the rate at which you breath by 25%, and will cease when non-functional, causing immediate heart attack.
 Life-threatening!
 * A damaged stomach will be unable to hold nutriment and food down as easily, causing vomiting depending on the amount of food consumed and the damage of the stomach.
 A non-functional stomach does not digest any food.
+* A collapsed lung will stress the heart and reduce functional breathing.
+* A stressed liver will cause (dependant on the stress level) liver damage, then tox, then heart damage, then stamina loss, finally resulting in swelling of the liver.
+* A stomach with high pH within it will cause stomach damage, then lung damage, then burning on the chest, and then heart and tongue damage at extreme values.

+## How to detect the condition of an Organ:
+* A hand scanner will tell you what organs are Chronic or worse as well as lobe + swelling status.
+* An advance scanner will tell you what organs are Acute or worse.
+* Both scanners can detect Brain traumas.
+* A sleeper can detect metabolic stress.
+* The Magnetic Resonance Scanner (MRS) will scan all organs, and give you real time information on all of them, including metabolic stress, lung lobe collapse detection, brain traumas and pH.

 # Organ effects
 Each organ has 100 max hp, except the brain which has 200, and the lungs which has 300.